 Day 11 CRUISING: HERAKLION, CRETE–SANTORINI, GREECE

 First port of call today is Heraklion on Crete.
-A few miles away is KNOSSOS, the center of the 3000 BC Minoan civilization.
-Afternoon call (weather permitting) at Santorini.
-Join one of the optional shore excursions either to the volcano or up to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.
+An optional excursion to Knossos, the center of the 3000 BC Minoan civilization, is available.
+Afternoon call (weather permitting) at Santorini, the “Black Pearl of the Aegean.”
+The optional shore excursion takes you to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.

 Day 12 LAVRION/PIRAEUS (DISEMBARKATION)–ATHENS